Help / HTML5 Ad Animation Modes: Auto, Custom, and Keyframes

 Options:

-1. Paste Animation - applies the full copied animation.
+4. Paste Animation (full) - applies full copied animation.

 This is useful when you need consistent motion across many banners while keeping each layout structure intact.